Llano Independent School District

-Llano Independent School District is a public school district based in Llano, Texas (USA).
+Llano Independent School District is a public county-wide school district for Llano County, Texas (USA).

-In addition to Llano, the district serves the city of Sunrise Beach Village, the community of Kingsland, and a portion of Horseshoe Bay as well as most rural areas in Llano County.
+The county-wide district serves the cities of Llano and Sunrise Beach Village, the community of Kingsland, and a portion of Horseshoe Bay as well as the rural areas of Llano County.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Schools

-Llano ISD has four schools - three in the city of Llano and one in Kingsland.
+Llano ISD has four schools - Llano High School, Llano Junior High, Llano Elementary, and Packsaddle Elementary located in Kingsland.
 Their school colors are orange and black and their mascot is the Yellow Jacket.